 The UW–Madison Libraries rank among the top research libraries in North America.
 Librarians provide students with on-demand research assistance in person and via chat, text, and phone.
 Instructional tutorials and workshops also assist students during all stages of the research process.
 Libraries provide free access to equipment (e.g., laptops, cameras) and a variety of spaces for all types of study needs.

 The Division of Information Technology (DoIT) provides technology services to UW–Madison.
-The DoIT Store and Help Desk provide student discounts on tech and accessories, expert advice, support, and repairs.
+The Help Desk provides expert advice, support, and repairs.
 DoIT offers dozens of no-cost or discounted software packages for students and provides tech classes and training sessions and campus email and calendar support.
 There are also 2,000-plus computers across campus available for use in infolabs.